alekfal/NDVI/README.md

 # NDVI Python Script

 A simple python script for calculating NDVI values from Earth Observation data.
 Works with rasterio and numpy libraries.
-Also for reading, writing rasters the EarthObsevation repository is used (https://github.com/alekfal/EarthObservationLibrary).
+Also for reading, writing rasters the EarthObsevationLibrary (v.0.0.5) repository is used (https://github.com/alekfal/EarthObservationLibrary).

 ## Terminal arguments: